Hay fever – all you need to know and what you can do

 Avoiding allergens in the air – is that even possible?

 Many different types of pollen can cause hay fever.
 And pollen levels affect everyone differently.
 Trees, grasses and weeds all pollinate at different times.
-Knowing exactly which pollen you are allergic to can help you plan for that particular pollen season.
+Knowing exactly which pollen you are allergic can help you plan for that particular pollen season.

 Your allergy symptoms may be particularly bad at a certain time of the day.
 For example, when the species of pollen you are allergic to is at its highest.
 Weather also plays a role.
 More pollen moves through the air on hot, dry and windy days.

-Reducing the amount of pollen that gets into your home is key to managing your symptoms:- Keep windows and doors closed whenever you can
+Reducing the amount of pollen that gets into your home is key to managing your symptoms:

 - Air your rooms when the pollen count is low